Mohd Dusuki Mokhtar

-Mohd Dusuki bin Mokhtar (born 1967) is a Malaysian lawyer who serves as the 11th Attorney General of Malaysia since 12 November 2024.
+Mohd Dusuki bin Mokhtar (born 6 March 1967) is a Malaysian lawyer who has served as the 11th Attorney General of Malaysia since 12 November 2024.

 Early life

 Mohd Dusuki Mokhtar was born in Machang, Kelantan.

 Education

 Mohd Dusuki Mokhtar holds Bachelor of Laws from International Islamic University Malaysia (IIUM) and Master of Laws from University of Wollongong respectively.

 Career

 Mohd Dusuki Mokhtar was appointed as Attorney General of Malaysia on 12 November 2024.
 Prior to that he was the Head of Trial and Appeal Division at the Attorney General's Chambers (AGC).